Kannan171/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`

-* Students matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* Teammates matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
 </div>

 Example:
 * `person find alex david` returns `Alex Yeoh`, `David Li`

-#### Listing all students: `person list`
+#### Listing all teammates: `person list`

-Lists all students in TeamSync.
+Lists all teammates in TeamSync.

 Format: `person list`

 ### Module Commands

-#### Adding a module for a student: `module add`
+#### Adding a module for a teammate: `module add`

-Adds a module to an existing student.
+Adds a module to an existing teammate.

 Format: `module add INDEX MODULE_CODE DAY START_TIME END_TIME`

 <div markdown="1" class="alert alert-info">:information_source: **Info**

-* The index refers to the index number shown in the displayed student list.
+* The index refers to the index number shown in the displayed teammate list.
 The index **must be a positive integer** 1, 2, 3, …​

 * The module code will follow NUS module code format (Department tag + 4-digit number + optional last letter)

 * Module code is case-insensitive.<br> e.g. cs2103t and CS2103T will be regarded as the same module

-* Module code given has to be new (Given student does not already have this module assigned)
+* Module code given has to be new (Given teammate does not already have this module assigned)

 * Day is 3-letter abbreviation of the day of week (MON, TUE, THU etc).
 It is case-insensitive